 Snapchat only allows you to take photos and videos and keep them on the network for 24 hours max.
 This creates constant active engagement while FB, Linkedin and Twitter can be heavily automated.

 Take Ads as another example.
 FB allows you to use native videos.
-Linkedin relies on youtube or vimeo.
+They now play Ads within videos.
+You can’t skip them like youtube.
+Linkedin used to rely on externally hosted video content – youtube or vimeo.
+Their App now allows for short videos to be uploaded.
 Twitter is becoming more like Facebook and periscope & meerkat seem to have been killed by Facebook’s live streaming feature.